-Owner, Hudson River Partners LLC
+Founder and Principal at Hudson River Partners LLC

-From Music to Marketing: Know Your Audience
+Music to Marketers: Know Your Audience

 "I do not like the status quo," Patricia Stensrud says, reflecting on her multifaceted career.
-Whether she‘s turning around a flailing company, restoring a historic mansion, or building a new business revitalizing established brands, this dynamic woman is "never content to be in a situation where I cannot contribute to making things better.
+Whether shes turning around a flailing company, restoring a historic mansion, or building a new business revitalizing established brands, this dynamic woman is "never content to be in a situation where I cannot contribute to making things better.
 I hope always to be someone who has made a difference."

 "So much of education is what you put into it and I received an excellent grounding at Golden Gate.
 I always saw myself as a professional person who has a serious mission, serious tasks, and serious contributions to make.
 I was not focused on any particular industry.
 I was open to everything.
 It was a vibrant time when I finished my MBA, so there was a lot of opportunity in many quarters.
 I knew a little about aerospace, but I was totally opportunistic.
 I felt well-equipped to go to work just about anywhere doing anything."

 She was about to enter a workforce that would change dramatically in the course of her career.
 In 1972, the year she graduated, fewer than 4 percent of the MBA graduates nationwide were women.
 "I came of age at a time when equal opportunity was on the horizon and corporations were aware that they needed to make room for women.
 All the fields I started out in were male-dominated, but I never felt penalized for my gender.
 Being a female has worked to my advantage in many ways.
 I was taken seriously and in some respects I had an advantage because part of the battle is to stand out from the competition.
 I have not felt that being a woman was a barrier, other than my first job out of college."